RemiCazoulat/Ocean/README.md

 # Ocean
- Trying to simulate an Ocean
+ Trying to simulate an ocean

 ## What is working
 moving and displaying vertices with shaders.